 Moving to Washington DC

-Expats moving to Washington DC are more often than not surprised by just how physically small the city that is arguably the most powerful and influential in the USA, and indeed the world, can be.
+Expats moving to Washington DC are often surprised by how small the city – arguably the most powerful and influential in the USA and indeed the world – can be.
 The massive concentration of agencies, departments, businesses, consulates and young eager professionals makes Washington DC so dense with potential that expats seem to be magnetically drawn to it.